search icon

 Understanding the federal registration process is crucial for securing your trademark rights and protecting your brand identity.

 We’ll be honest; trademarks can be a bit tricky.
-In general, it’s helpful to get assistance from a lawyer even though it’s legal and possible to do it on your own.
+In general, it’s helpful to get assistance from a lawyer or trademark filing service even though it’s legal and possible to do it on your own.
 Here, we’ll walk you through the basics of what a trademark is, the protection it does and doesn’t give you, the gist of the trademark registration process, and more.

 Introduction to Trademarks

-A trademark is a unique symbol, word, phrase, logo, or design that identifies a business and distinguishes its products or services from others in the market.
+A trademark is any word, phrase, symbol, design, or combination of these things that identifies a business and distinguishes its products or services from others in the market.
 Trademarks play a crucial role in protecting a business’s brand identity and intellectual property.
 By registering a trademark, businesses can prevent others from using similar marks, which can help to build customer trust and loyalty.

 Benefits of Trademark Registration